Mokgweetsi Masisi: Career

+President (2018–2024)

-On April 1, 2018, he was sworn in as the 5th President of Botswana.
+On 1 April 2018, he was sworn in as the 5th President of Botswana.
 After he ascended to the presidency, his predecessor Ian Khama left the ruling Botswana Democratic Party (BDP) to found the Botswana Patriotic Front (BPF).
 Khama criticized Masisi for lifting the ban on elephant hunting and called his decision to appoint Masisi as his successor a "mistake".

-On October 13, 2018, Masisi received an honorary doctorate from the University of Botswana.
+On 13 October 2018, Masisi received an honorary doctorate from the University of Botswana.
 Some commentators have criticized this decision, and claimed that the correct process was not followed.

+Economic policy

+The Masisi government has adopted and promoted market-oriented, liberal economic policies to diversify the economy away from its reliance on diamonds.

+Under Masisi's administration, the country may adopt austerity measures due to the dwindling supply of diamonds, Botswana's main export, a 45 percent youth unemployment rate, and what opposition politician have criticized as the country's first budget deficit in 40 years.

 2019 elections

 In October 2019, Masisi was re-elected president after the BDP faced the biggest threat to its unity in more than five decades, following Khama's move to the opposition, accusing Masisi of authoritarianism.
 In the 2019 Botswana general election, Masisi received a 52.65% majority of the vote and received a majority of seats in the National Assembly.
 The 2019 Botswana elections were hotly contested, and the main opposition, the Umbrella for Democratic Change lodged a litany of court challenges alleging irregularities and electoral fraud.
 The High Court ruled against the allegations and the elections were deemed credible by international observers.
-While the African Union Election Observation Mission (AUEOM) concluded that the elections were transparent and conducted peacefully.
+The African Union Election Observation Mission (AUEOM) concluded that the elections were transparent and conducted peacefully.
 The election conformed to international and regional best practices and standards.

 Amongst his election pledges, he proposed lifting the ban on elephant hunting and decriminalising homosexuality.
 When Botswana's Attorney General appealed a court decision decriminalising homosexuality later that year, Masisi (then president) spoke out in favour of the court order.